FedML-AI/FedML-docs/installation-distributed-computing.md

 ## 3. Dataset Preparation
 "FedML/data" directory contains all datasets that we suggest.
 Please cd to corresponding directory and run the *.sh script.
-The data will be download to the same path as the *.sh file.
+The data will be downloaded to the same path as the *.sh file.
 Here is an example for CIFAR-10:

 ```
 cd data/cifar10